The Best Accommodation In Orange For A Wine-Filled 2026 Weekend

 De Russie Boutique Hotel

-In a converted brick building with lots of local charm, De Russie offers both contained apartments and suites for those looking for a stay close to central Orange—the centre of town is a five-minute walk away.
+In a converted brick building with lots of local charm, De Russie offers both contained apartments and suites for those looking for accommodation close to central Orange—the centre of town is a five-minute walk away.

 The rooms of the old building have been updated with a sleek modern design offering both comfort and the space to work on your trip.
 Some of the accommodation options have full kitchens, and the charming Blanche Residence has a charming private courtyard.